-Continuing Education Units will be awarded to those students that attend this training class in its entirety and pass the certification test with a score of 90% or better.
+Continuing Education Units will be awarded to those students that attend this training class in its entirety and pass the certification test with a score of 85% or better.
 Yaskawa does not provide partial CEU credits for less than 100% attendance.
-As an IACET Authorized Provider, Yaskawa America Inc. offers CEUs for its programs that qualify under the ANSI/IACET Standard.
-Yaskawa America, Inc. is authorized by IACET to offer 2.6 CEUs for this program.
+As an IACET Accredited Provider, Yaskawa America Inc. offers CEUs for its programs that qualify under the ANSI/IACET Standard.
+Yaskawa America, Inc. is accredited by IACET to offer 2.4 CEUs for this program.

 Contact Yaskawa for pricing at 1-800-YASKAWA (927-5292) dial 4.
 The fee that you will be charged includes all training documents, a light snack each morning, and a lunch each day.
 Costs associated with travel, lodging, and evening meals are not included and are the student's responsibility.

-To enroll in any class; call Technical Training Services at 1-800-YASKAWA (927-5292) dial 4 or email firstname.lastname@example.org.
+To enroll in any class, call Technical Training Services at 1-800-YASKAWA (927-5292) dial 4 or firstname.lastname@example.org.
 Please have a PO ready when you call.
 Class sizes are limited, so call early to reserve your seat.
 PO must be net 30 days.

-Yaskawa reserves the right to cancel a scheduled class at anytime due to low enrollment.
+Yaskawa reserves the right to cancel a scheduled class at anytime due to low student enrollment.
 In this situation the student will be asked to reschedule or the tuition cost will be refunded.
-Yaskawa is not liable for any charges incurred by the customer (i.e.-airline, hotel, and rental car) due to cancellation.
+Yaskawa is not liable for any charges incurred by the customer (i.e.; airline, hotel, and rental car) due to cancellation.

-Cancellation fee for customers: if canceling within 1 week of the scheduled class is 50% of the total.
+- The cancellation fee for end users, if canceling within one week for a scheduled factory class is 50% of the total class tuition fee.

-Cancellation fee for ASC/Partners: if canceling within 1 week of the scheduled class is 100% of the total.
+- The cancellation fee for Drives and Motion Distributors, if canceling within one week of a scheduled factory training class is 100% of the total tuition fee.